 A student who has already taken a course elsewhere equivalent to one of our core courses may satisfy that portion of the core course requirement in one of two ways:

 by achieving a grade of B or better in the relevant preliminary examination given just before the start of the fall and spring terms.
-Quantum Mechanics 1 and Dynamics exams are offered late August – early September, and Quantum Mechanics 2, Statistical Physics, and Electromagnetism exams are offered in late January.
+The Classical & Quantum Mechanics 1 exam is offered late August – early September, and Classical & Quantum Mechanics 2, Statistical Physics, and Electromagnetism exams are offered in late January.
 Each examination covers the material of the corresponding course at the level of the midterm and final examinations.
 The format of the examination in Computation Physics will be determined by the course instructor.
 It may involve take-home projects as well as an explanation of computer codes developed.

 Students holding an MS degree or equivalent degree who cannot attend the fall semester preliminary exams can ask the Director of Graduate Studies to be excused from some or all of the fall semester core courses.
 Such students must submit transcripts and syllabi from their institution of origin, proving that they have successfully completed courses analog to our core courses.
 The Graduate Studies Committee will evaluate those documents and the teachers of fall semester core courses shall interview the students.
 The Graduate Studies Committee may elect also to further test the student by an oral exam.